buckwheatone/repodepot/README.md

 # Miscellaneous
-General purpose repo for all miscellany
+General purpose repo for all miscellaneous items